Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Joint Model of RCR, LM, and HS Processes

 \subsection{Joint Model Specification for One Unit}

-The joint model specification will be through the specification of the compensator process vector and the predictable quadratic variation (PQV) process matrix of the multivariate counting process $N$.
-The predictable process vector $A = \{A(s): s \ge 0\}$ is of dimension $Q + |\IW| + |\IV|$ and is such that the vector process $M = N - A = \{M(s) = N(s) - A(s): s \ge 0\}$ is a zero-mean square-integrable martingale process with PQV matrix process $\langle M, M \rangle$.
+The joint model specification will be through the specification of the compensator process vector and the predictable quadratic variation (PQV) process matrix of the multivariate counting process $N$, which is possible because $N$ is a submartingale.
+The predictable compensator process vector $A = \{A(s): s \ge 0\}$ is of dimension $Q + |\IW| + |\IV|$ and is such that the vector process $M = N - A = \{M(s) = N(s) - A(s): s \ge 0\}$ is a zero-mean square-integrable martingale process with PQV matrix process $\langle M, M \rangle$.
 The vectors $A$ and $M$ are actually partitioned into three vector components reflecting the RCR, LM, and HS components, according to

 where, with $q \in \IQ$, $(w_1,w_2) \in \IW$, $(v_1,v) \in \IV$, and $s \ge 0$,

 with $A^R$ and $M^R$ of dimensions $Q$; $A^W$ and $M^W$ of dimensions $|\IW|$; and $A^V$ and $M^V$ of dimensions $|\IV|$.
 The matrix $\langle M, M \rangle$ could then be partitioned similarly to reflect these block components.